make91/pelican-plugins/implementing-lang-buttons.text/implementing_language_buttons.rst

 4. looks up the language name

 You can see the result for yourself at the top of the page.

+Now that I look at the above snippet, I'm not sure if ``extra_siteurls`` is that convenient.
+Perhaps something like ``lang_siteurls`` dictionary for all languages would have been more convenient.
+Anyways, all the information is available in the context at the moment, if it bugs you too much, contact me and I'll improve it.

 .. [#flags] Although it may look nice, `w3 discourages it <http://www.w3.org/TR/i18n-html-tech-lang/#ri20040808.173208643>`_.